CortexRender/RFBackend/README.md

 ```

 #### **Step 4: Create a `.env` file**
-Create a `.env` file in the root directory (same level as `manage.py`) to store environment-specific configurations.
+Create a `.env` file in the root directory (same level as `manage.py`) to store environment-specific configurations then export the environment variables all.
 Below is an example of what your `.env` file should look like:

 ```env
 # Django settings